Educational attainment of person

 Conformity to relevant internationally recognized standards

 ISCED classifies educational programs and includes a classification of the levels of educational attainment.
-This standard includes classifications other than the ISCED classification in order to reflect the language used to describe education levels in Canada.
+This standard does not use ISCED levels but, rather, classifications that reflect the language used to describe education levels in Canada.

 Relation to previous version